 -You will be emailed an official Ancestry Report revealing your dog's a genetic background

 -This single test allows you to test Mixed Breed, Purebred or Designer Dog breed ancestry back to great-grandparents

 In the case of a mixed-breed dog, your dog has inherited traits from his ancestors just like you did from your family.
 But, just like you don’t look exactly like your grandparents, the same is true for your lovable mutt.
 When you combine the DNA from different purebreds, you create a one-of-a-kind mixed-breed dog like yours.
 As it can be difficult to identify ancestral breeds by visual identification, using your dog’s DNA to determine the ancestral breeds is much more accurate.

 Knowing your dog’s ancestry can help you create a tailored wellness program to fit their one-of-a-kind needs.
 Wisdom Panel® tests are simple DNA tests that reveal the breeds in your dog’s ancestry.
 Wisdom Panel incorporates ancestry analysis for mixed-breed dogs, as well as the purebred and designer dog tests.
 All versions of the test provide ancestry validation, breed information and a predicted weight profile.
-Wisdom Panel 2.5 and 3.0 also screen for the MDR1 genetic mutation.
+Wisdom Panel This is version 4.0.

 Wisdom Panel will analyze your dog’s DNA using a proprietary computer algorithm and breed database to identify the breed(s) present in their recent ancestry.
 If you think your dog is purebred or cross between two different breeds (a designer dog), you can indicate this during kit activation.
 The Wisdom Panel computer algorithm will still evaluate your dog’s signature against all the breeds in the database, but will also perform additional analyses that will tell you how your dog’s DNA compares with other purebred or designer dogs of the same breed(s) you selected.